HOME | AWARDS | COMMITTEE | NEWSLETTER | HISTORY

 Dogs Head Motif Becomes Three Hills

 The club’s logo was originally a dingo (which looked rather like the Rathjens’ dog’s head) on a blue and white O flag.
-When dingos fell out of favour, the logo changed with the club colours of blue, orange and white depicted as three hills for orienteers to run through.
+The logo and resultant banner was the 1980 work of Peter Naumann.
+It was 95x95 cm in size and hand painted.
+Later, the logo changed with the club colours of blue, orange and white depicted as three hills for orienteers to run through and a new banner was flown regularly from January 2007.

 A Long List of Mapped Areas

 The maps of Belair and Mount Crawford became the common property of Wallaringa and OHOC, each having shared use of these areas for events.
-Over 25 years the following were mapped: Devil Gully (State Championships 1979 and 1994), Hannaford Hump (State Champs 1985), Moon Rocks (David and Chris Simmons), Narrinyeri Hills (‘discovered’ by Jim Rathjen), Woodhouse Scout Camp, Arbury Park, Mount George, South-east Parklands and Tothill Range.
+Over 25 years the following were mapped: Devil Gully (State Championships 1979 and 1994), Hannaford Hump (State Champs 1985), Moon Rocks in 1992 (by David and Chris Simmons), Narrinyeri Hills (‘discovered’ by Jim Rathjen), Woodhouse Scout Camp, Arbury Park, Mount George, South-east Parklands and Tothill Range.
 The Rathjen family mapped Kyeema, Scott Creek, and Eden Hills in the late 1970s, but the former two have become ‘defunct’ while the latter is now part of OHOC’s Craigburn.
-Merridee is now a Wallaringa map, although it was produced by Tintookies members, Jean and Basil Baldwin.
+Merridee is now a Wallaringa map, although it was produced by Tintookies members Jean and Basil Baldwin.

 The club decided to buy its own O trailer rather than ‘chase all around town’ for the OASA one.
-A long time stalwart of the club, Phil Stoeckel, along with Peter Cutten first negotiated the purchase of a pop-up caravan.
-An active club grant from the Office of Recreation and Sport enabled us to replace the caravan with a smart trailer, which was still in use in 2005.
+A long time stalwart of the club, Phil Stoeckel, along with Peter Cutten first negotiated the purchase of a pop-up caravan in the mid 1980s.
+An active club grant from the Office of Recreation and Sport enabled us to replace the caravan with a smart trailer c.
+2002.
+Unfortunately this was lost to theft in February 2007 but quickly replaced and is still in use in 2019.

 Three W21 Elites in One Club!